oemof/oemof-solph/doc/oemof_solph.rst

 now refer to the investment variables and existing capacity.
 It is also possible to set a maximum limit for the capacity that can be build.
-If existing capacity is considered for a component with investment mode enabled, the *ep_costs* apply to both, the newly built capacity and existing capacity.
+If existing capacity is considered for a component with investment mode enabled, the *ep_costs* still apply only to the newly built capacity.

 For example if you want to find out what would be the optimal capacity of a wind power plant to decrease the costs of an existing energy system, you can define